shyim/DatabaseEntitiesBuilder/README.md

-# Database Struct Generator
+# Database Entities Generator

-This package generates simple structs, repository and service from a mysql database schema.
+This package generates simple entities, repository and service from a mysql database schema.

 ## Pro